 Establishment Expenses

-All fees and expenses relating to the establishment and organisation of the ICAV including the fees of the ICAV’s professional advisers, the fees and expenses incurred in listing the Shares of the Funds on the Irish Stock Exchange, where applicable, and registering the Funds for sale in various markets will be borne by the initial Funds of the ICAV, FCS Navigator Fund and FCS Navigator Plus Fund.
+All fees and expenses relating to the establishment and organisation of the ICAV including the fees of the ICAV’s professional advisers, the fees and expenses incurred in listing the Shares of the Funds on the Irish Stock Exchange, where applicable, and registering the Funds for sale in various markets will be borne by the initial Funds of the ICAV, Altarius Navigator Fund and FCS Navigator Plus Fund.
 Such fees and expenses are estimated not to exceed €100,000 and may be amortised over the first five Accounting Periods of the ICAV and shall be subject to such adjustment following the establishment of new Funds as the Directors may determine.

 The fees and expenses relating to the establishment of any additional Funds will be set out in the relevant Supplement.